narengan/cis/managing-for-security.md

 For more detail about your TLS options, please refer to [this document](tls-options.html).

-CIS also allows you to use custom certificates, or you can use a wildcard certificate provisioned for you by CIS.
+CIS allows you to use custom certificates, or you can use a wildcard certificate provisioned for you by CIS.

 ### Upload a custom certificate
 You can upload your custom certificate by clicking **Add Certificate** button and entering your certificate, private key, and bundle method.
-If you upload your own certificate, you gain immediate compatibility with encrypted traffic, and you maintain control over your certificate (e.g., Extended Validation (EV) certificate).
-Remember that you will be responsible for managing your certificate.
+If you upload your own certificate, you gain immediate compatibility with encrypted traffic, and you maintain control over your certificate (for example, an Extended Validation (EV) certificate).
+Remember that you'll be responsible for managing your certificate if you upload a custom certificate.
+For example, CIS won't track the certificate expiration dates.

 ![custom-certificate](images/upload-custom-certificate.png)

 ### Utilize a provisioned certificate
 CIS has partnered with several Certificate Authorities (CAs) to provide domain wildcard certificates for our customers.
-Manual verification could be required for setting up these certificates your support team can hep you perform these additional steps.
+Manual verification could be required for setting up these certificates your support team can help you perform these additional steps.